peterjc/thapbi-pict/docs/examples/great_lakes/presence_absence.rst

 Again we have lots of false positives, mostly sister species which reflects limitations of the reference set.

-The exceptions are *Corbicula fluminea* and *Pisidium compressum*, both can be found in the sample summary ``MOL16S.samples.onebp.xlsx``.
-The only sample showing any *Corbicula fluminea* is from ``SC3PRO1`` aka ``SRR5534973``, and at low abundance.
-This species was present in the aquaria sample sediment, but did not amplify there - so cross-contamination seem less likely.
+The exception is *Corbicula fluminea*.
+Referring to the sample summary report ``MOL16S.samples.onebp.xlsx``, this is from ``SC3PRO1`` aka ``SRR5534973``, and at low abundance.
+This species was present in the aquaria sample sediment, but as discussed in the paper did not amplify from there - so cross-contamination seem less likely.

-The *Pisidium compressum* came from ``SPSC3PRO2`` aka ``SRR5534981``, which was meant to be only SPH16S amplicons.
-As discussed earlier, this seems to be from primer mixing.

 Unknowns
 --------